-What Level of Detail Is Appropriate and Necessary to Include Within a Lawsuit Document?
+What Level of Detail Is Appropriate and Necessary to Include Within a Claim or Defence Pleading Document?

 Lawsuit Documents, Whether As a Claim or a Defence, Should Include Only the Material Facts.
 Material Facts Are the Details Required For An Understanding of Either the Legal Issues Raised or Response to Legal Issues Raised.
 Character Attacks or Irrelevant Details Within a Lawsuit Document Are Improper.